-WHAT IS IT?
-An OPPD circuit receives power from a substation and distributes it to customers over a defined portion of our service territory.
+An OPPD circuit receives power from a substation and distributes it to customers over a defined area.
 Within the city, a circuit can cover a few square miles and hundreds of customers.
 In our more rural areas, a circuit can cover a much larger area.

-When there is a problem that can cause an outage, OPPD has many devices in place to limit the number of customers who will see an interruption before the entire circuit locks out.
+When there is an outage, OPPD has many devices in place to limit the number of customers who will see an interruption before the entire circuit locks out.
 This is why some outages are limited to one house, a couple adjacent houses, or an entire neighborhood.
 If the problem is severe enough, it can impact all of the customers on a circuit.

 OPPD’s circuits don’t follow strict boundaries defined by major streets or other landmarks.
 Instead, utilities arrange them in a manner that makes the most sense electrically.
-This can lead to instances where a neighborhood or subdivision is powered by several different circuits.
+For example, a neighborhood or subdivision is powered by several different circuits.
 This is very noticeable when an outage occurs and half the street has power while the other half does not.

 Subscribe and receive updates on the latest news and postings!